-Title and version of the Data Dictionary, link to the digital version

-- 2. A project manager may choose to apply metadata using only CSU Core, in which case, CSU Core [version used] would be the value entered into MetadataSchema: however, there are several decisions left to project managers within the requirements of CSU Core, so the Task Force is expecting a minimum number of digital resources using CSU Core with no modifications. - 3.
+- 1. The title and version (or date) of the data dictionary governing the creation of the metadata should be recorded in unambiguous terms, but may be abbreviated or shortened.
+Additionally, provide a link to the data dictionary in the digital repository. - 2.
+A project manager may choose to apply metadata using only CSU Core, in which case, CSU Core [version used] would be the value entered into MetadataSchema: however, there are several decisions left to project managers within the requirements of CSU Core, so the Task Force is expecting a minimum number of digital resources using CSU Core with no modifications. - 3.
 If legacy metadata is used for migrated collections, and the metadata does not conform to CSU Core, the value "Pre-CSU Core" may be entered in this element.
-The Task Force assumes that during metadata migration project managers will attempt to edit the legacy metadata to meet the CSU Core, but recognizes that in some instances that may not be feasible, and that no data dictionary had been created for some pre-existing projects-hence the provision to accommodate the legacy metadata.
+The Task Force assumes that during metadata migration project managers will attempt to edit the legacy metadata to meet the CSU Core, but recognizes that in some instances that may not be feasible, and that no data dictionary had been created for some pre-existing projectshence the provision to accommodate the legacy metadata.